Chatbot/Metrics/Guide • 10 min read

 Importance: Medium

-This metric shows the total duration of all conversations (in seconds) during a specified time frame by the total number of conversations during that same time frame.
+This chatbot KPI shows the total duration of all conversations (in seconds) during a specified time frame by the total number of conversations during that same time frame.

 For example, a Facebook chatbot Poncho provides information about the weather.
-Usually, his conversations with users can be concise, but having long conversations wasn't his goal.
+Usually, its conversations with users can be concise, but having long conversations wasn't its goal.

 Poncho chatbot